Makuake Advent Calendar 2022の記事の7日目です!

 3. Generate the Radar

-Access http://localhost:8080, enter http://localhost:8080/files/radar.json, and click Build My Radar.
+Access http://localhost:8080, input http://localhost:8080/files/radar.json, and press Build My Radar.

-4. Play Around with the Generated Radar
+4. Play with the Generated Radar.
+Modify the Radar.

 http://localhost:8080/?sheetId=http%3A%2F%2Flocalhost%3A8080%2Ffiles%2Fradar.json